sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [We are reinventing the retail industry through innovative technology](http://multithreaded.stitchfix.com)
 - [What every programmer absolutely, positively needs to know about encodings and character sets to work with text](http://kunststube.net/encoding/)
 - [What every programmer should know about memory - PDF](http://futuretech.blinkenlights.nl/misc/cpumemory.pdf)
+- [What new in each version of Modern Javascript - ECMAScript(ES) from ES6 - ES11](https://sambat-tech.netlify.app/modern-javascript-what-new/) : Article summarize all the history of modern Javascript.
 - [qotoqot - improving-focus](https://qotoqot.com/blog/improving-focus/) : How I got to 200 productive hours a month
 - [Pixel Beat - Unix](http://www.pixelbeat.org/docs/unix-parallel-tools.html) : Parallel processing with Unix tools
 - [Learning Vim](https://hackernoon.com/learning-vim-what-i-wish-i-knew-b5dca186bef7) : What I Wish I Knew